CBD against depression

 Special risks

-- Psychiatric comorbidities: In cases of severe depression with suicide risk, CBD should not be considered a substitute for guideline-based therapy.
+- Psychiatric comorbidities: In severe depression with suicide risk, CBD must not be considered a substitute for guideline-based therapy.

 - Lack of standardization: Over-the-counter CBD products vary greatly in quality, purity, and dosage.

 CBD is generally well tolerated in depression and can play a supportive role – but never without medical consultation and supervision, especially with existing medication or severe symptoms.
-Slow dose escalation and careful monitoring are essential.
+Slow titration and careful monitoring are essential.

-How do CBD and THC differ in relation to depression?
+How do CBD and THC differ in depression?

 |